Atavist Bible Church

 These people were numerous and sent a large delegation to King Antiochus with a clear aim of getting his assistance in ridding the country of any and all traces of Judaism.7 They agreed on a strategy and it soon became clear: Request a gymnasium be built in the holiest city of all; hold what could only be seen as shocking and scandalizing games there.
 They commonized the Temple and allowed it to become a red-light district where Greeks and Hellenized Jews openly caroused and fornicated, in the light of the sun by day or in the light of the moon by night, without fear of arrest or retribution.

-In addition to this, among the masses a certain Greek hat8 was worn.
-This 'petasos' was an article of clothing that indicated a person had completely abandoned their Jewish spiritual identity in favor of Hellenism and idolatry.
+In addition to this, among the masses, a certain Greek hat was worn.8 This 'petasos' was an article of clothing that indicated a person had completely abandoned their Jewish spiritual identity in favor of Hellenism and idolatry.

 Now when Syria stole Judea from Egypt it was eager to take the nation completely away from monotheism at every level of society.
 King Antiochus IV Epiphanes was only all too eager to push the proverbial envelope and have the entire culture of the Holy Land thrown away and the country uniformly Hellenized, even if by the use of sword and fire and bloodshed.